tomchor/pymicra/docs/basics.rst

    print(data)

-Note that ``data`` is a ``pandas.DataFrame`` object which contains the whole data available in the datafile with each columns being a variable.
+Note that ``data`` is a ``pandas.DataFrame`` object which contains the whole data available in the datafile with each column being a variable.
 Since we indicated that we wanted to parse the dates with the option ``parse_dates=True``, each row has its respective timestamp.
 If, otherwise, we were to ignore the dates, the result would be a integer-indexed dataset: